ethannchen/nextqnaweb/README-misc.md

-##
-Note: Dropped "Browse User Activity" due to time constraints and because we already have enough user stories.
-Had confirmed with the professor and TAs.
+Note: We decide to drop "Browse User Activity" user story due to time constraints and because we already have implemented more than three functional requirements.
+We have confirmed this with the professor and TAs.